syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/sorting.md

 domainurl: ##DomainURL##
 ---

-# Sorting in ##Platform_Name## Grid component
+# Sorting in ##Platform_Name## Grid control

-You can customize the appearance of the sorting icons and multi sorting icons in the Syncfusion ##Platform_Name## Grid component using CSS.
+You can customize the appearance of the sorting icons and multi sorting icons in the Syncfusion ##Platform_Name## Grid control using CSS.
 You can use the available Syncfusion [icons](../../appearance/icons/#material) based on your theme.
 Here's how to do it:

 ## Customizing the grid sorting icon